oguerrer/oguerrer.github.io/ppi/index.md

 ---
 layout: page
-title: Policy Priority Inference (PPI)
+title: Policy Priority Inference
 ---

-PPI is a computational framework created to understand the complexity of policy prioritization and to support governments who wish to distribute transformative resources across numerous policy issues with the aim of reaching specific development goals.
+Policy Priority Inference (PPI) is a computational framework created to understand the complexity of policy prioritization and to support governments who wish to distribute transformative resources across numerous policy issues with the aim of reaching specific development goals.

 ## The Sustainable Development Goals (SDGs)